matrix-org/matrix-spec-proposals/proposals/2938-report-content-to-moderators.md

 This proposal does not yet cover the case in which no administrator/moderator comes from the same homeserver as the user.
 This is a limitation that needs to be fixed before merging this proposal.
+However, it may be possible to run an experiment before this limitation is fixed.

 This proposal may end up being used for spamming the administrators/moderators of rooms.
 We believe that this is no worse than the current implementation which may be used for spamming the administrator